g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

   Path 1 via ae0.0 destination 127.0.0.64
 ```
-And voilà!!!
-Our LDP interconnection is working now.
-You can see in the traceroute that RSVP label is pushed and popped by R2, because in the RSVP we don't have the explicit-null configured, but in LDP yes, so R2 pop the RSVP label, then, swap the LDP label sended by R1 to 0 and forward to R7.
+And voilà!
+Our LDP interconnection is working.
+You can see the RSVP label being pushed and popped while the LDP label stays inside.

-Updating the tasks in our network:
+Updating our task list:
-* ~~Become the network invisible for the external traceroutes.~~
+* ~~Become the network invisible for the external traceroutes~~
-* ~~Configure LSPs to be established trough specific color in backbone.~~
+* ~~Configure LSPs to be established trough specific color in backbone~~
-* ~~Configure explicit-paths to establish the LSPs trough specific path.~~
+* ~~Configure explicit-paths to establish the LSPs trough specific path~~
-* ~~Signal specific bandwidth in some LSPs.~~
+* ~~Signal specific bandwidth in some LSPs~~
-* ~~Configure auto-bandwitdh in some LSPs.~~
+* ~~Configure auto-bandwitdh in some LSPs~~
-* ~~Change the priority and hold value to make some LSPs priority in the backbone.~~
+* ~~Change the priority and hold value to make some LSPs priority in the backbone~~
 * ~~Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.~~
-* ~~Configure an automatic otimization of the LSPs.~~
+* ~~Configure an automatic otimization of the LSPs~~
-* ~~Install different FECs in the FIB using LSPs RSVP.~~
+* ~~Install different FECs in the FIB using LSPs RSVP~~
-* ~~Connect the LDP islands with ldp-tunneling in the LSPs.~~
+* ~~Connect the LDP islands with ldp-tunneling in the LSPs~~
-* Make traffic policies using LSPs to select the path for specific destinations.
+* Make traffic policies using LSPs to select the path for specific destinations

-Now, let's pick an example of forwarding accordingly the destination using MPLS!
-In this scenario, let's use our Provider 1, or most known as P1.
-P1 wants to communicate with P2 and P3, that are connected on R3.
-Between R8 and R3 we have two LSPs, so, in this case we'll load-balance the traffic between the LSPs.
-The traffic of P1 to P2 will use LSP R8-A3-A and the traffic to P3 will use the R8-R3-B.
+Finally, let’s look at policy-based forwarding.
+If R8 needs to reach P2 and P3 (connected to R3), we can split the traffic between our two LSPs:
 ```
 set policy-options policy-statement load-balance-lsp term P2 from protocol bgp set policy-options policy-statement load-balance-lsp term P2 from community P2